cross-cultural-data-literacy/2021-our-participants/README.md

 - Host project somewhere.
 - Check if it can be implemented in the main wordpress website
 - Add _important_ and _pet_ rows to personal card.
 Maybe pet to grid view

+## Resources
+I've used [this example](https://svelte.dev/repl/9c5a422b0dfd4c43a7cd7fd807cdbb1c?version=3.24.0) to get the flip animation to work.